codeforamerica/ohana-web-search/CUSTOMIZE.md

 - **Homepage language links**.
 The language translation links on the homepage can be added, removed, and edited in `config/settings.yml`.

-- **Support for saving custom translations**.
-If you want to make edits to the Google provided translations of a live site you can add a `GOOGLE_TRANSLATE_CUSTOMIZATION_CODE` in `config/application.yml`.
-Follow the directions in that file for obtaining the proper code for your site.

 - **Support for non-English keyword searches**.
 If you want your users to be able to enter a keyword search in a language other than English, do the following:
   1. Uncomment the Google Translate related lines in `app/controllers/locations_controller.rb`.
   2. Add a `GOOGLE_TRANSLATE_API_KEY` in `config/application.yml`.
 Follow the directions in that file for obtaining an API key from Google. **NOTE: GOOGLE CHARGES FOR THIS FEATURE.**